 - Online Test #4 Study Packet

 Extensive study packets for each of the four tests are also available for purchase at the College Bookstore (805) 730-4047.
-Online practice exams for Test #3 and #4 are available by clicking here.
+Practice exams for Test #3 and #4 are also available online.

 Note: Since calculators may not be used at assessment it is best to study without the aid of a calculator.
 Scratch paper will be provided